 Of course, it’s not like you have a choice.
 Government authorities such as the Occupational Health and Safety Administration (OSHA), the Environmental Protection Agency (EPA), the Department of Justice (DOJ), and state agencies require your company to follow certain workforce safety and the environmental regulations and standards.
 You’ll face major bills and legal actions if you don’t.
 For instance, the cost of a single OSHA violation can exceed $13,000.
 Some incidents can result in criminal charges and even jail time.
 To stay on the right side of the law, you need to prove you’re playing by the rules—this is what’s known as compliance.

 But beyond the fact that it’s the right and lawful thing to do, there’s a business case for leadership teams to invest in environment, health, and safety.
-Another way to think about EHS is as risk management or loss management.
+Another way to think about environmental health and safety EHS is as risk management or loss management.
 Maybe the risk is a fall from a ladder, a forklift accident, a fire, a pandemic, or something else.
 Maybe the loss is loss of life or loss of business.
 In any case, the goal of EHS is to eliminate the risk and prevent the loss—or, if that’s not possible, to resolve the situation quickly, completely, and cost-effectively.

 Keep in mind that every EHS risk is also a financial risk.
-An injury, disease, death, form of pollution, or other unwanted activity in a workplace is ultimately the employer’s responsibility.
+An injury, disease, death, form of pollution or other unwanted activity in a workplace is ultimately the employer’s responsibility.
 And such an incident can lead to massive expenses, including…

 - workers’ compensation claims